stevomatthews/Spoon-Knife/test-toc.md

 - **Cookie:** a cookie that is crafted based on host, port and current time with 1 minute accuracy

-**NOTE:** The HSv5 Listener still doesn't know the version of the Caller and it responds with the same set of values regardless of whether the Caller is version 4 or 5.
+**NOTE:** The HSv5 Listener still doesn't know the version of the Caller, and it responds with the same set of values regardless of whether the Caller is version 4 or 5.

 The important differences between HSv4 and HSv5 in this respect are: